aconz2/aconz2.github.io/_posts/2024-07-03-Machine-Learning-Notes.md

   * replace fisher divergence with score matching because it requires knowing the true score function. but score matching requires trace of jacobian, so 1 backpass per dimension of the input
   * sliced score matching (from sliced fisher div) projects the score (vector field) to random directions. end up with vT grad f(x) v = vT grad vT f(x). ie we dot with a direction vector v on the output of the nnet so we get a scalar output and then again after the backward pass to get a scalar result (on both sides). so then we only need one backprop per sample+direction
   * denoising score matching, derive a noisy distribution q from p by adding gaussian noise and then try to find the score of this dist
+  * understand the losses a bit better now, for a while it made no sense you could evaluate the loss without knowing the true score at that data point; one high level note is that at a data point, the grad should be zero b/c the prob is at a local maximum; for a noisy point, we want the grad to point towards the data point, so the grad should be -noise at x + noise
 * sampling, assume we've learned a good score function s
   * if we directly follow s by integrating random points, we'll get clusters boo. so we use langevin dynamics to add noise at each step during integration
   * on its own, this gives bad samples b/c our learned score function is very innacurate in low data-density regions (remember real images are very sparse in the space of all images)